 Military Waiver Evaluations Overview

-A military waiver for mental health is the most common type.
-It is requested when a person has a mental health condition that may disqualify them from service under normal circumstances.
+A military waiver for mental health is requested when a person has a current or past mental health condition that may make it hard for them to serve safely and effectively.
+In that case, it would disqualify them from service under normal circumstances.

 Common Disqualifying Mental Health Conditions or Situations